CodeReviewDAO/dxd_codereview/Reviews/56 - ERC-1337 Native Implementation/1&2 - Contract implementation & Subscription Signing Implementation/README.md

 ## General Observations

 Code is generally well-structured and readable.
-The project has been committed to GitHub, has extensive tests.
+The project has been committed to GitHub, and has extensive tests.

 # Final Conclusion

-The is generally in a very good shape in terms of open-source guidelines.
+The project is generally in a very good shape in terms of open-source guidelines.
 Moreover, the project has extensive tests, and a sufficient level of documentation.
 However, the project fails to build by following the given instructions, making it unusable.

 Thus, in the reviewers opinion, this submission should fail.